joshamilton/Hamilton_acI_2017/manuscript/figureCaptions.md

 &nbsp;

-## Supplementary Figure 2 (figures/fig3-workflow/FigureS3.pdf)
+## Supplementary Figure 2 (figures/fig3-workflow/FigureS2.pdf)

 &nbsp;

+Construction of composite metabolic network graph for clade acI-C. Beginning with metabolic network graphs for genomes Actinobacterium_10 and ME00885, nodes and edges unique to ME00885 are identified (in red).
+These nodes and edges are added to the Actinobacterium_10 graph, giving the composite metabolic network graph for these two genomes (Actinobacterium_10 + ME00885).
+Then, this graph is compared to the graph for ME03864, and nodes and edges unique to ME03864 are identified (in red).
+These nodes and edges are added to the Actinobacterium_10 + ME00885 metabolic network graph, giving the composite metabolic network graph for clade acI-C.

+&nbsp;

+## Supplementary Figure 3 (figures/fig3-workflow/FigureS3.pdf)

+&nbsp;

-Identifying seed compounds in metabolic networks, using the same metabolic network as in Supplemental Figure S3. __(A)__ To identify seed compounds, the metabolic network graph is first decomposed into its strongly connected components (SCCs), sets of nodes such that each node in the set is reachable from every other node.
+Identifying seed compounds in metabolic networks, using the same metabolic network as in Supplemental Figure S1. __(A)__ To identify seed compounds, the metabolic network graph is first decomposed into its strongly connected components (SCCs), sets of nodes such that each node in the set is reachable from every other node.
 Here, each set of circles nodes corresponds to a unique SCC. __(B)__ SCC decomposition enables seed sets to be identified from source components (components with no incoming edges) on the condensation of the original graph.
 In the condensation of the original graph shown here, each node corresponds to a unique SCC.
 This network has a single seed set, SCC_1, enclosed in a dotted circle. __(C)__ Seed compounds can be found from the mapping between SCCs and their constituent metabolites.
 In this example, glucose is the sole seed compound.
 While this particular result is probably intuitive, real metabolic networks are considerably more complex.

 &nbsp;

-## Supplementary Figure 3 (figures/fig3-workflow/FigureS4.pdf)
+## Supplementary Figure 4 (figures/fig3-workflow/FigureS4.pdf)

 &nbsp;